Tyler-Hill/hackathon-oopsie-frontend/README.md

 3. Install the required packages by running `npm install` (or `yarn install` if you prefer yarn).
 4. Start the frontend development server by running `npm start` (or `yarn start`).

-After setting up both the backend and frontend, open a web browser and visit `http://localhost:3000` (assuming the frontend is running on port 3000) to interact with the app.
+After setting up both the backend and frontend, open a web browser and visit `http://localhost:8001` to interact with the app.

 ### Project Structure